freqtrade/freqtrade/docs/backtesting.md

 This page explains how to validate your strategy performance by using Backtesting.

 Backtesting requires historic data to be available.
-To learn how to get data for the pairs and exchange you're interrested in, head over to the [Data Downloading](data-download.md) section of the documentation.
+To learn how to get data for the pairs and exchange you're interested in, head over to the [Data Downloading](data-download.md) section of the documentation.

 ## Test your strategy with Backtesting